WrestleMania Backlash (2022): Background

-The event was held at the Dunkin' Donuts Center in Providence, Rhode Island.
+The 17th annual Backlash was the third time for the event to be held at the Dunkin' Donuts Center in Providence, Rhode Island after 1999 and 2009.

-Backlash is a recurring professional wrestling event that was established by WWE in 1999.
+Backlash is a recurring professional wrestling premium live event (PLE) that was established by WWE in 1999.
 It was held annually from 1999 to 2009, but was then discontinued until it was reinstated in 2016 and has been held every year since, except in 2019.
+The event was originally broadcast exclusively via pay-per-view (PPV) before it also became available via livestreaming in 2016.
 The original concept of the event was based around the backlash from WWE's flagship event, WrestleMania.
 The events between 2016 and 2020 did not carry this theme; however, the 2021 event returned to this original concept and the event was in turn rebranded as "WrestleMania Backlash".

 On October 25, 2021, WWE revealed their 2022 major event calendar for the Raw and SmackDown brand divisions, with an event slotted for Sunday, May 8, 2022, at the Dunkin' Donuts Center in Providence, Rhode Island.
 On February 11, 2022, that event was revealed to be the 17th Backlash, which was also held under the name "WrestleMania Backlash", and featured the backlash from WrestleMania 38.
 This was also the third Backlash held at this venue after the 1999 and 2009 events.
-It aired on pay-per-view (PPV) worldwide and was available to livestream on Peacock in the United States and the WWE Network in international markets.
 Tickets went on sale on February 18 through Ticketmaster.
+This was also the first Backlash to be branded as a "premium live event", a term the company introduced on January 1 to refer to its events that are available on PPV and via livestreaming.

+Broadcast outlets

+The PLE was available through traditional PPV outlets worldwide.
+It was also available to livestream on Peacock in the United States and the WWE Network in most international markets.
+This was also the first Backlash to livestream on Disney+ Hotstar in Indonesia, following the shutdown of its version of the WWE Network in late January.